ezyy-cloud/missa-rental-web/docs/user-stories.md

 - [ ] As an owner, I want to contact support
 - [ ] As an owner, I want to view my rental history

+## Admin Stories

+### User Management
+- [ ] As an admin, I want to view all users (renters and owners) in the system
+- [ ] As an admin, I want to verify user identities and documents
+- [ ] As an admin, I want to approve or reject user verification requests
+- [ ] As an admin, I want to suspend or ban users who violate terms
+- [ ] As an admin, I want to manage user roles and permissions
+- [ ] As an admin, I want to view user activity logs
+- [ ] As an admin, I want to handle user support tickets

+### Car Management
+- [ ] As an admin, I want to review and approve car listings
+- [ ] As an admin, I want to verify car documentation and insurance
+- [ ] As an admin, I want to monitor car conditions and maintenance
+- [ ] As an admin, I want to flag cars for inspection or removal
+- [ ] As an admin, I want to manage car categories and features
+- [ ] As an admin, I want to set platform-wide car listing guidelines

+### Booking and Transaction Management
+- [ ] As an admin, I want to view all bookings in the system
+- [ ] As an admin, I want to monitor booking statuses and issues
+- [ ] As an admin, I want to handle booking disputes
+- [ ] As an admin, I want to process refunds when necessary
+- [ ] As an admin, I want to track platform revenue and commissions
+- [ ] As an admin, I want to manage payout schedules

+### Platform Management
+- [ ] As an admin, I want to set and update platform fees
+- [ ] As an admin, I want to manage platform settings and configurations
+- [ ] As an admin, I want to monitor platform performance metrics
+- [ ] As an admin, I want to view analytics and generate reports
+- [ ] As an admin, I want to manage promotional campaigns
+- [ ] As an admin, I want to send platform-wide notifications
+- [ ] As an admin, I want to update terms of service and policies

+### Security and Compliance
+- [ ] As an admin, I want to monitor suspicious activities
+- [ ] As an admin, I want to review and handle reported violations
+- [ ] As an admin, I want to ensure platform compliance with regulations
+- [ ] As an admin, I want to manage data privacy settings
+- [ ] As an admin, I want to audit system access and changes
+- [ ] As an admin, I want to implement and update security measures

 ## Implementation Status

 ### Completed Features